centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 Even before completing the checkout and proceeding to payment, you can set some (or all) checkout fields using the [PUT /payment-fields](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/put_payment_fields) endpoint.
 This endpoint can also be used to specify the checkout fields required for the [Cart Abandonment feature](/plugins/cartabandonment).

-#### Newsletter sign-up 2
+#### Newsletter sign-up part 2

-`Now that you've entered your e-mail, sure you wouldn't like to sign up for some promos?`
+`Now that you've entered your e-mail, are you sure you wouldn't like to sign up for some promotions?`

 Now that your customer has entered their e-mail might be a good moment to suggest a newsletter subscription.
 You can do it at any time by sending [PUT /payment-fields](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/put_payment_fields) with `newsletter: true`, or add this parameter to the [POST /payment](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) call.